Get your home holiday-ready 🎄 SEE ALL IDEAS

 Our top picks range from 21-inch to 54-inch blades with varying thicknesses to tackle small or large outdoor projects and work with multiple mulching lawn mowers available.
 While some have thin constructions that are meant for grass clippings and leaves, others are made thick to withstand collisions with stumps or rocks and have powder-coated steel finishes for long lifespans.
 This also coincides with the weight of each mulching blade as some are lightweight for small jobs or mowers while the heavier options are suitable for mowers that come with ample torque.

-From universal, bow-tie, five-star, and six-star mounting holes, many of the above picks have serrated teeth and high lift for leaves or dry to wet grass clippings, making them compatible with baggers.
+Whether they feature universal, bow-tie, five-star, or six-star mounting holes, many of the above picks have serrated teeth and high lift for leaves or both dry and wet grass clippings, making them compatible with baggers.
 Finally, select picks come with multiple blades included to keep your grass and lawn in good shape for years to come.

 FAQs